What is the “Healing Waters Land Prioritization Plan” a green infrastructure approach to land protection?

 “Neighbors talking to neighbors” has been the most effective pathway to protecting large blocks of land in the watershed.
 It takes just one person to start the ball rolling.
 Often when neighbors learn that adjacent properties will be protected from large scale development in the future, they are more comfortable making the decision to protect their own land.

-Right now, the Trust is working to expand hub/corridor complexes that connect publicly protected lands via privately protected lands.
+Right now, the Trust is working to expand hub/corridor areas that connect publicly protected lands through privately protected lands.
+This “connection” doesn’t mean boundaries are shared.
+It means that there is a contiguous connection of protected land that benefits wildlife, and maintains clean water and healthy ecosystems.

 Hubs are large blocks of natural areas that provide habitat for plant and animal life.
-They include large protected areas, such as state and federal lands that are managed for natural and recreational values and private farms and forests that remain in a predominantly open.
-Large contiguous blocks of interior forest are an essential component of the network.
+They include large, protected areas, such as state and federal lands that are managed for natural and recreational values, and private farms and forests that are predominantly open and protected through conservation easements.
+Large contiguous blocks of interior forest are essential to maintain healthy wildlife and clean water.

-Corridors are the linear features that tie hubs together and they may include river and stream valley corridors and forested upland corridors.
+Corridors are the linear features that, when protected, will tie hubs together.
+These lands may include river and stream valley corridors, including protecting riparian areas, and forested upland corridors.